DanielTitkov/golendar/README.md

 Params: UUID (required)
 Example: `PUT /events?UUID=3405be29-2852-44fa-b8c1-5c5be22d0c0f HTTP/1.1`

 Provide event data as JSON.
-Note that all field will be updated, not only the field present in provided JSON.
-If there is no event with the provided UUID, it will be created.
+Note that all fields will be updated, not only the fields present in provided JSON.
+If there is no event with the provided UUID, one will be created.

 **Delete event**